Multiple surgeries offer no relief for teenage athlete

 Prolotherapy Resolves Post-Surgical Knee Pain

 In a desperate search to help her daughter, MG’s mother found Caring Medical online and decided to schedule an appointment.
 When Dr. Hauser first examined MG, he told her that based on her symptoms; she was heading towards Reflex Sympathetic Dystrophy Syndrome (RSDS).
 RSDS, also known as Complex Regional Pain Syndrome (CRPS), is an extremely painful and debilitating nerve disorder that can occur at the site of an injury.
-Because of this, Dr. Hauser wanted MG to do certain exercises along with Prolotherapy to regain normal sensation in her limb.
+Because of this, Dr. Hauser wanted MG to do certain exercises along with Prolotherapy for meniscus repair to regain normal sensation in her limb.
 He also recommended Hauser Diet Typing and food sensitivity testing in order to optimize her body’s healing ability.
 MG followed all of Dr. Hauser’s recommendations while receiving six treatments over six months.

 Although she only noted small improvements during each visit, she recently updated us with a thank you note telling us that one year after her last treatment she is now 100% pain free.
 MG told us that her knee continued to improve after her last treatment and she started getting back to all of the activities she used to love.
 Her knee continued to feel increasingly stronger and less painful over time.
 She is now back to playing soccer, running, hiking, and snowboarding.
 She recently went on a snowboarding trip where she was able to snowboard four days in a row and she recently completed a 5k race for charity.
 MG had not been able to do any of those activities for over three years due to her injury and subsequent surgeries.
 MG feels that the Comprehensive Prolotherapy she received at Caring Medical was responsible for her remarkable turnaround.